Your Guide to Moving to Orlando

 What’s the population of Orlando?

-Orlando has a population of 285,713 (as of the last Census count in 2018).
+Orlando has a population of 878,217.
 But the greater metro area has a population of over 2.5 million.
 The median age is pretty young, about 34 years old, and 55.4% of the population is female.
 Singles will find themselves in good company, as only 39% of Orlando residents are married.
-Slightly more than 23% of people living in Orlando were born in another country, with Latin America being the most common region.
+Slightly more than 23% of people living in Orlando were born in another country, most commonly Latin America.

 What’s the cost of living in Orlando?